nmogil-tw/twilio-openai-conversations/README.md

 🎉 **That's it!** Your AI-powered customer service agent is ready to handle conversations.

-## 📋 What This Does
+## 📋 What This Reference Architecture Provides

-This integration provides:
+As a **complete reference implementation**, this codebase includes:

 - **🤖 Intelligent AI Agent**: Powered by OpenAI's models, handles customer inquiries naturally
 - **📱 Multi-Channel Support**: Works across SMS, WhatsApp, Web Chat, and other Twilio channels